Seasawher/free-math/src/README.md

 # Free Resources for Mathematics

 A collection of free and publicly available mathematics resources (textbooks and lecture materials, etc).
+Of course, they are all **legally** available!

 ## Links